On this page

 Is it safe to drink raw milk and eat raw milk products?

-Keeping yourself safe from avian influenza in the outdoors
+Keeping yourself safe from bird flu in the outdoors

 If you are going tramping, camping, hunting, walking dogs near bird colonies, or going anywhere you might be more exposed to wild birds or marine mammals, maintain good hand hygiene.
 Wash your hands either with soap and running water or use alcohol hand rubs as frequently, thoroughly, and often as possible – especially before and after contact with animals and their environments.